"Should I stay or should I go now?

 This work reveals several important features about decision-making when the future of an important relationship is in doubt, and spells out that we weigh a variety of factors related to feelings about and consequences of both leaving and staying.

-Finally, it is important when considering ending a relationship to be aware of one's attachment style, and to recognize the presence of ambivalence and indifference in our thinking.
+Finally, it is important when considering ending a relationship to be aware of one's attachment style and to recognize the presence of ambivalence and indifference in our thinking.
 People who remain ambivalently involved in a long-term relationship may struggle to participate in the relationship in a way which leads to greater satisfaction, and may have difficulty making a clean break when they do decide to leave.
 Recognizing that this ambivalence may be driven by anxious attachment can help one think more clearly about the decision-making process.
-Slowing down to recognize anxious feelings which may be driving over-thinking — and dealing with the anxiety more effectively — may be useful.
-On the other hand, chronic indifference may be a sign of underlying avoidance of intimacy and lower consideration of both staying and leaving factors.
+Slowing down to recognize anxious feelings which may be driving over-thinking—and dealing with the anxiety more effectively—may be useful.
+On the other hand, chronic indifference may be a sign of an underlying avoidance of intimacy and lower consideration of both staying and leaving factors.
 For people with an avoidant attachment, consciously paying attention to challenging feelings and concerns is important to do in spite of the emotional discomfort.

 Being more aware of our reasons for staying or going not only helps us think through our own decision, but greater shared recognition of these factors can provide important topics to discuss as a couple, both when considering ending a relationship and in order to seek greater satisfaction when remaining together.